uschpc/webportal-netlify-gatsby/src/user-guides/discoveryguides/getting-started.md

 ### Testing your job

+A job consists of all the data, commands, scripts, and programs that will be used to obtain results.
+Jobs are submitted to the job scheduler, Slurm, which performs the following functions:

+- Schedules user-submitted jobs
+- Allocates user-requested computing resources
+- Processes user-submitted jobs

+A listing of common Slurm commands can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).

 We recommend that you first test your job interactively on a compute node before submitting it remotely to the Slurm job scheduler, ensuring that you will have quality results after the job completes.
 You can do this by requesting an interactive session with a compute node using the `salloc` command.

 For example, to request four processors for one hour, enter: